krbnite/krbnite.github.io/_posts/2017-04-20-Better-Jupyter-Notebooks.md

 ---
-title: 'Better Jupyter Notebook'
+title: Better Jupyter Notebook
 date: 2017-04-20
 author: Kevin Urban
 layout: post
-categories:
-  - python
-  - jupyter notebook
+tags: python jupyter
-  - Uncategorized

 ---

 At one point, long ago, I was using MatLab for this project, IDL for that project, and R for yet another.
 For each language, I